 Omobolaji joined Watsi on May 20th, 2013.
-Five years ago, Omobolaji became the 1502nd member to automatically support a new Watsi patient every month.
-Since then, 4,506 more people have become monthly donors!
-Omobolaji's most recent donation traveled 8,200 miles to support Gladys, a farmer and mother-of-nine from Uganda, to fund her thyroidectomy.
+Six years ago, Omobolaji joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Omobolaji's most recent donation traveled 8,700 miles to support Pascalina, a four-year-old girl from Tanzania, to fund burn treatment on her arm.

 Omobolaji has funded healthcare for 97 patients in 13 countries.